 All approaches to MI share three attractive features.
 First, they yield unbiased parameter estimates under a fairly wide range of statistical conditions: data are either missing completely at random (MCAR), i.e., the pattern of missingness is independent of observed and missing data, or missing at random (MAR), i.e., this pattern depends on observed data.
-They cannot avoid bias when data are missing not at random (MNAR), i.e., missingness depends on missing data, though may still perform well if the observed data include strong predictors of missingness (Collins et al. 2001; Mustillo and Kwon 2015; Lall 2016).
-Second, they are statistically efficient because they utilize all observed data, including, if available, data that are not part of the subsequent analytical model.
-Third, from a practical perspective, they are simple to implement because they do not require directly modeling the missingness mechanism and, due to the separation between the imputation and analysis stages, can be combined with standard complete-data methods.
+They cannot avoid bias when data are missing not at random (MNAR), i.e., missingness depends on missing data, though can still perform well if the observed data include strong predictors of missingness (Lall 2016; Mustillo and Kwon 2015).
+Second, they are statistically efficient because they utilize all observed values in the dataset (whether or not they are part of the subsequent analytical model).
+Third, from a practical perspective, they are simple to implement because they do not require directly modeling the missingness mechanism and, due to the separation between imputation and analysis, can be combined with standard complete-data methods.